Duo jailed for life for Comanchero execution killing

 He had at least seven gunshot wounds, including three to his head with a .22 calibre semi-automatic rifle.

-Yolanda, however, survived by playing dead until being discovered by a passing motorist despite being critically wounded with two shots to the head with a revolver.
+Yolanda, however, survived by playing dead until being discovered by a passing motorist some hours later despite being critically wounded with two shots to the head with a revolver.

 Police later charged three men, who are all cousins with links to the Comanchero Motorcycle Club, with Epalahame's murder and the attempted murder of Yolanda.